sandoche/NaivecoinStake-Proof-of-Stake-Website/_i18n/en/_posts/2018-08-04-05-Transaction-relaying.md

 As it can be seen, we need to know only the current unspent transaction outputs to make the decision if a transaction should be removed from the pool.

 ## Conclusions
-We can now include transactions to the blockchain without actually having to mine the blocks themselves.
+We can now include transactions to the blockchain without actually having to mint the blocks themselves.
 There is however no incentive for the nodes to include a received transaction to the block as we did not implement the concept of transaction fees.

 Find the full source code here: [https://github.com/sandoche/NaivecoinStake-Proof-of-Stake-Core](https://github.com/sandoche/NaivecoinStake-Proof-of-Stake-Core)